Here’s what you need to know to get the most out of our worship service

 Sadly, God's people rebel repeatedly and end up living in the wilderness for 40 years, but God continues to provide for them and train them.

-Joshua, Moses’ successor, leads God's people into the Promised Land where they war against and defeat most of the inhabitants.
-God graciously empowers and leads them.
+Joshua, Moses’ successor, leads God's people into the Promised Land.

-But after the death of Joshua, a generation rises up that turns from God and a cycle begins, a cycle of rebellion, defeat at the hands of their enemies, crying out to God, and God delivering them through military rulers called judges.
+After the death of Joshua, a generation rises up that turns from God and a cycle begins--a cycle of rebellion, defeat at the hands of their enemies, crying out to God, and God delivering them through military rulers called judges.

 God’s people eventually ask for king and God gives them a king, Saul.
 Saul’s kingship is a failure, but through his successor, King David, God begins a new chapter in the story, promising David a son who will reign forever.